Ameobea/homepage/notes/content/posts/trying-out-sea-orm.md

 One thing I noticed right away is that `sea-orm` is pretty prescriptive/opinionated about the crate layout and setup of the different components.
 It expects you to create separate crates for both the migrations and entities and join them together into a workspace.

 For one thing, it's set up to pull in `async-std` by default for the migration crate.
 We (and pretty much everything else in the modern Rust ecosystem) use `tokio` which isn't compatible with `async-std` for some things.
-I was able to manually change it to use `tokio` without seeming to breaking anything, though.
+I was able to manually change it to use `tokio` without seeming to break anything, though.

 Having to split up the database functionality into multiple crates is a bit awkward for our setup.
 We have a very large workspace with several dozen different crates at the top level.
 The project we're adding this database to has a crate of its own, so that means adding two additional crates to manage the database stuff and then importing them.